Inclusive Workplaces | 5 Min Read

-The Disability Rights movement took place quite late in India – in 1995 to be specific, when the PwD Act (1995) came in to existence.
+The Disability Rights movement took place quite late in India – in 1995 to be specific when the PwD Act (1995) came into existence.
 Though India was one of the early signatories to the UN Convention of Rights of Persons with Disabilities (UNCRPD) in 2007, implementation of the UNCRPD guidelines was not carried out and not much changed in the lives of people with disabilities.
-Twenty years after the PwD Act came into being, the Accessible India Campaign was launched to fulfill some of the commitments of UNCRPD.
-This campaign was focused on making public places, transportation, information and communications accessible for people with disabilities.
+Twenty years after the

 Some of the highlights of the Act –

-- It is the first time that a person with disability has been clearly defined as a person who has a long term physical, mental, intellectual or sensory impairment which, coupled with different barriers around him, hinders his full and effective participation in society equally with others.
-Besides this, the Act also defines that a person with 40% disability is person with benchmark disability.
-Similarly there is a definition of people with high support needs.
+2) It is the first time that a person with a disability has been clearly defined as a person who has a long term physical, mental, intellectual or sensory impairment which, coupled with different barriers around him, hinders his full and effective participation in society equally with others.
+Besides this, the Act also defines that a person with 40% disability is a person with benchmark disability.
+Similarly, there is a definition of people with high support needs.

-- The number of disabilities that are recognized have increased from 7 to 21, which includes physical, sensory, intellectual, learning disabilities, multiple disabilities, disabilities due to blood related disease, acid attack survivors and people with dwarfism etc. Please read The Schedule of the Act for all disabilities outlined by the Act.
+3) The number of disabilities that are recognized has increased from 7 to 21, which includes physical, sensory, intellectual, learning disabilities, multiple disabilities, disabilities due to blood-related disease, acid attack survivors and people with dwarfism etc. Please read The Schedule of the Act for all disabilities outlined by the Act.

 - List of roles identified for people with disabilities